Selflender logo

 Over $150,000 0.7%

-A different study from Handshake found that Gen Z graduates define $82k as a high starting salary.
-Most respondents say a “high” starting salary would make them more likely to apply for a job, but two-thirds said their idea of a “high” starting salary was still under $100k.
-[5] Handshake, “Gen Z Salary Transparency” https://joinhandshake.com/network-trends/gen-z-salary-transparency/
+A different study in 2023 from Handshake found that Gen Z graduates defined $82k as a high starting salary.
+Most respondents said a “high” starting salary would make them more likely to apply for a job, but two-thirds said their idea of a “high” starting salary was still under $100k as of 2023, though this may have changed in the three years since.
+[5] Handshake, "Gen Z Salary Transparency" https://joinhandshake.com/network-trends/gen-z-salary-transparency/

-Six in ten Gen Z workers are very satisfied with their job
+43.3% of Gen Z workers are satisfied with their job

 How satisfied Gen Z workers are with their jobs